lgbt-foundation/whitepaper/pinkpaper.md

 The benefits of this are:

  * Tokens get locked up in the network.
 This reduces velocity in the network which assists the token with maintaining value, so that it can be used as a unit of account & medium of exchange
- * External Organisations which otherwise would be unwilling to pay for ads are more likely to buy tokens and add to the network usage, knowing they ultimately get returns over the lifetime of the User.
+ * External Organizations which otherwise would be unwilling to pay for ads are more likely to buy tokens and add to the network usage, knowing they ultimately get returns over the lifetime of the User.
 This also facilitates more User engagement through reviews.
  * Content Creators are also incentivized to purchase tokens and not convert rewards immediately, as holding tokens have a compounded effect of more discovery and therefore future earnings.

 This model can be adjusted for context with appropriate staking functions and rewards.
 For example, [Numerai](https://numer.ai/) allows claims (stakes) based on the confidence of a data scientist’s results and distributes rewards based on that.

-#### Potential model - Monetization for Content Creators
+#### Monetization for Content Creators

 Monetization in the form of rewards through the reward engine for Content Creators incentivizes higher quality content.
 For every User action (or certain amount of User actions) associated with content posted by a Content Creator, the reward engine can distribute LGBT Tokens to the Content Creator.
 The rewards could vary for different types of actions and for the rate per ![X](http://latex.codecogs.com/gif.latex?%5Cinline%20X) of each action type occurs.
 This would likely be linked to the discovery mechanism as content which is higher on discovery lists would inherently be more likely to be consumed by Users.